 For these examples we also establish minimality of the strong stable and unstable foliations.
 This implies that the branching sets of the branching foliations are dense in the whole manifold.
-Distributions with this kind of behavior where already known but not associated to partially hyperbolic dynamics~\cite{BonattiFranks}.
+Distributions with this kind of behavior were already known to exist but not associated to partially hyperbolic dynamics~\cite{BonattiFranks}.

-It is natural to expect for a maximal curve $\eta$ tangent to center distribution $E^c$ that the stable saturation $W^s(\eta)$ is a center-stable leaf.
-However, it was realized early on~\cite{BW} that theoretically $W^s(\eta)$ the may fail to coincide with the full center-stable leaf.
+It is natural to expect that given a maximal curve $\eta$ tangent to center distribution $E^c$ the stable saturation $W^s(\eta)$ is a center-stable leaf.
+However, it was realized early on~\cite{BW} that theoretically the stable saturation $W^s(\eta)$ may fail to coincide with the full center-stable leaf.
 This may happen if $W^s(\eta)$ is not \emph{complete}.
 The example in~\cite{HHU2} also showed that such hypothetical behavior indeed may occur: $W^s(\eta)$ are not complete and their non-empty boundary is contained in the repelling tori.
 One could believe that the minimality of the strong foliations could imply completeness, but our examples show that this is not so.

 Another important tool for the study of the dynamics of a partially hyperbolic diffeomorphism is the understanding of the dynamics in the center leaves.
 Our examples exhibit a new type of behaviour: one can show that there are many compact center curves but none of them is periodic, and that there exists simultaneously contracting, repelling and saddle node center leaves (see \eg~\cite[Section 7.3.4]{BDV}).
 In particular, the examples give a complete answer to~\cite[Problem 7.26]{BDV} (see also~\cite[Section 3.8]{BGP}).
 See Remark~\ref{rem.centerleafdyn} for a detailed explanation of these phenomena.